 - Bill of Lading (BOL) – Bill of Lading bears detailed information about the shipment owner, the destination and the exact pick-up point.
 The shipping company usually provides the lading bill to the recipient of the goods at the pick-up point.

-- NAFTA Certificate of Origin – may also be required in some cases.
-Freight Center can assist in determining whether this is required for your shipment.
+- NAFTA Certificate of Origin – May also be required in some cases.
+Freight Center can assist in determining whether this document will be a requirement for your shipment.

 Cross-Border Freight Shipping Made Simple

 When you work with FreightCenter, we make cross-border shipping seamless and timely for all parties involved.
 Whether your shipment is fresh, frozen, specialized or dry cargo, FreightCenter has you covered.
 We can offer special services to accommodate even the most high-maintenance freight.
 Our partnerships with carriers and cross-border freight companies offer you exclusive advantages: